New functionality and features included in current beta

 Watch the video

-360VR Toolbox uses the graphics card inside every Mac to provide accelerated previews and renders.
+360VR Toolbox uses the dedicated graphics card inside most Macs to provide accelerated previews and renders.
 We recommend using a 2013 or newer Mac with a dedicated Nvidia or AMD graphics card.

-Intel integrated GPUs may function at lower framerates, but are not recommended.
+Intel integrated GPUs may function at lower framerates (or not function at all,) and are not recommended.